gagaltotal/mpd-ncmpcpp-BackBox/Readme.txt

 l - Displays the lyrics for the song being played
-L - Search for more lyrics found in the database p - Play / Pause
-Shift++ - Adds volume
+L - Search for more lyrics found in the database p - Play / Pause u - then press ‘u’ in order to update the database in music update Shift++ - Adds volume
 - - Reduce volume